 As usual, if you want to get the best possible price, you’ll need to sign up for a long contract.
 For example, if you’re looking to get that $3.92 per month deal for the Lite plan, you’ll need to commit to at least three years of hosting.
 That’s $141.12 out of your pocket at the start.
 It’s also important to note that the Turbo plan is significantly faster than the previous two tiers.

-We've seen a lot of top results so far, but A2 Hosting often boasts about its speeds.
-That means we expected nothing but the best from this host's performance, and at first glance the results weren't bad at all.
-The initial loading time we measured was just under one second:
+We’ve seen a lot of top results so far, but A2 Hosting often boasts about its speeds.
+This means we expected nothing but the best from this host’s performance, so the initial test results were somewhat disappointing:

 Out of all the web hosts we’ve tested so far, A2 Hosting featured the biggest spikes in loading times.
 Soon after our test began, there were a few instances when our test website took over six seconds to load.
 That’s unacceptable when it comes to performance, and such long loading times are likely to scare a lot of users away.
 To its credit, A2 Hosting’s performance stabilized after a while, but spikes as significant as this aren’t something you want to see.